-Yes, the survey talks about “marketing technology,” so this could be the entire range of tools.
-But think for a moment – most marketers think of their email platform and MAP (marketing automation platform) as their primary tool or the center of their martech stack.
+Yes, the survey from the article discusses “marketing technology,” so this could be the entire range of tools.
+But most marketers think of their email platform and MAP (marketing automation platform) as their primary tool or the center of their martech stack.
 If 91% of marketers are not using the entire system, then it stands to reason that roughly that number are not even making the most of their MAP’s capabilities.

 What is on most marketers’ minds is getting the most out of their marketing automation tool with things like nurturing and funnel visibility.
 If they cannot reach those goals, those marketers are going to be increasingly dissatisfied with their stack.